CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Usage Scenarios

 A university professor, Damian, is currently teaching a computer vision class which covers CNNs.
 Damian begins his lecture with standard slides.
 After describing the theory of convolutions, he opens \tool{} to demonstrate the convolution operation working inside a full CNN for image classification.
 With \tool{} projected to the class, Damian transitions from the \textit{\overview{}} (\autoref{fig:crown}A) to the \textit{\elasticConv{}} (\autoref{fig:crown}B).
 Damian encourages the class to interpret the sliding window animation (\autoref{fig:intro-figure}B) as it generates several intermediate results.
 He then asks the class to predict kernel weights in a specific neuron.
 To test student's hypotheses, Damian enters the \textit{\formulaConv{}} (\autoref{fig:crown}C), to display the convolution operation with the true kernel weights.
 In this view, he can hover over the input and output matrices to answer questions from the class, and display computations behind the operation.

 Recalled from theory, a student asks a question regarding the impact of altering the stride hyperparameter on the animated sliding window in convolutional layers.
-To illustrate the impact of alternative hyperparameters, Damian scrolls down to the ``Convolutional Layer'' section of the complementary article, where he experiments by adjusting stride and other hyperparameters with the \textit{\widgetParam{}} (\autoref{fig:hyperparameter-visualization}) in front of the class.
-With the help of \tool{}, students gain a better understanding of the convolution operation and the effect of its different hyperparameters by the end of the lecture, but to reinforce the concepts and encourage individual experimentation, Damian provides the class with a URL to the web-based \tool{} for students to return to in the future.
+To illustrate the impact of alternative hyperparameters, Damian scrolls down to the ``Convolutional Layer'' section of the complementary article, where he experiments by adjusting stride and other hyperparameters with the \textit{\widgetParam{}} (\autoref{fig:hyperparameter-visualization}) in front of the class. \tool{} is the first software that allows Damian to explain convolutional operations and hyperparameters with real image inputs, and quickly answer students' questions in class.
+Previously, Damian had to draw illustrations with simple matrix inputs on slides or a chalkboard.
+Finally, to reinforce the concepts and encourage individual experimentation, Damian provides the class with a URL to the web-based \tool{} for students to return to in the future.